scook12/databricks-insights/README.md

 ## About
 Scaling business intelligence is a challenge.
 Combining Spark managed by Databricks with ArcGIS Insights can make it easier.
+You can read more about the process and analysis (here.)[https://www.esri.com/arcgis-blog/products/insights/analytics/business-intelligence-at-scale-leveraging-apache-spark-within-arcgis-insights/]

 Want the same thing for ArcGIS Pro Notebooks?
 Check out @mraad's repository (here.)[https://github.com/mraad/spark-esri]